 Several pharmacy student organizations exist within the college for students to join and participate in.
-DRxUGS, Drake Pharmacy Unified Group of Students, serves as the umbrella organization for ten national pharmacy groups: Academy of Managed Care Pharmacy (AMCP); Academy of Student Pharmacists (APhA-ASP); American Society of Health-System Pharmacists (ASHP); American Society of Consultant Pharmacists (ASCP); Christian Pharmacists Fellowship International (CPFI); National Community Pharmacists Association (NCPA); Student National Pharmaceutical Association (SNPhA); American Association of Pharmaceutical Scientists (AAPS); National Community Oncology Dispensing Association (NCODA), and Student College of Clinical Pharmacy (SCCP).
-Although not under the umbrella, DRxUGS works very closely with the three professional pharmacy fraternities on-campus as well: Kappa Psi, Lambda Kappa Sigma and Phi Delta Chi.
+DRxUGS, Drake Pharmacy Unified Group of Students, serves as the umbrella organization for the following active national pharmacy groups: Academy of Managed Care Pharmacy (AMCP); Academy of Student Pharmacists (APhA-ASP); American Society of Health-System Pharmacists (ASHP); American Society of Consultant Pharmacists (ASCP); Christian Pharmacists Fellowship International (CPFI); National Community Pharmacists Association (NCPA); American Association of Pharmaceutical Scientists (AAPS); and National Community Oncology Dispensing Association (NCODA).
+Although not under the umbrella, DRxUGS works very closely with the two active professional pharmacy fraternities on-campus as well: Kappa Psi and Phi Delta Chi.
 Students may also be invited to join one of the two honor societies: Rho Chi and Phi Lambda Sigma.
 In addition to the national organizations, fraternities and honor societies, students may apply to serve as a representative on one or more college committees including the Honor Code committee.
 A complete list of CPHS student organizations and other opportunities for involvement can be obtained on the CPHS Student Organizations and College Committees website.